sjiangDA/SasSubmit/Readme.md

 # IMPORTANT CHANGES!!!
 Note to EXISTING users:
-In the current version, I have changed the keys in SAS for submission from "F1" to "F4", this change is to make the submission easier.
+In the current version, I have changed the keys in SAS for submission from "F1" to "F4".
+After this change, the "Help" window will not pop up when SAS Enhanced Editor is open.
 Please change in your SAS by editing "F4" to be "log; gsubmit buf = default".
 You can keep "F1" configuration as it were or whatever you want it to be.

 For new users, please follow the steps in the installation section.